Under pressure, Lockheed opens up about secret weapons unit

-PALMDALE, Calif.
-(Reuters) - Lockheed Martin Corp, the Pentagon’s No. 1 weapons supplier, has rarely felt the need to blow its horn about its secrecy-shrouded crown jewel - until now.
+PALMDALE, Calif., Dec 10 (Reuters) - Lockheed Martin Corp , the Pentagon’s No. 1 weapons supplier, has rarely felt the need to blow its horn about its secrecy-shrouded crown jewel - until now.

 “Skunk Works,” Lockheed’s business for developing weapons outside the company’s main chain of command, is starting to lift the veil in a sign of fierce pressure to win new orders and protect its brand as military budgets shrink.